 In 2017, I began offering Reiki sessions at Olcott Center for Cancer Education in Bloomington.
-An average of 70% of patients report a decrease in pain, and 92% report a decrease in stress, post-session.* Some patients share comments after their sessions:
+In 2019, 71% of patients reported reduced pain, and 87% reported reduced stress, post-session.* Some patients share comments after their sessions:

 “Really felt this deeply, in an emotional way.
 Becky was really nice and peaceful and thoughtful.”

 “Becky has wonderful energy and her Reiki work felt intuitive, loving and gentle.”

 “[My Reiki session] made my back feel less painful and my head feels better… made me calmer throughout my body.”

 “Very relaxing, very comforting.”

 “So relaxed, so comfortable.”

 Dana-Farber Cancer Institute, Boston, MA

 Portsmouth Regional Hospital, NH